jcossiop/clean-crud/README.md

 The idea with this execise is to create a simple application that follows **Clean Architecture** principles and **TDD** methodologies.

+The imaginary scenario is for a Medical Practice Center that wishes to have a way to manage Representatives.
+Be it a Medical Science Liason, Field Reimbursement Officers or Sales Reps.

 ## Assumptions/ Decissions

 - For simplicity purposes: